Jan. 6 brings Democrats, Cheneys together — with GOP mostly absent - NewsBreak

 Democrats, led by Pelosi, filled the entire day with events to commemorate the attack — and to shame Trump and his GOP loyalists in Congress for stoking the violence and failing to take responsibility for their role in it.

-Biden and Vice President Harris kicked things off in the same Statuary Hall, where a year ago hundreds of rioters had paraded through before an armed standoff in the House chamber.Why you should wait to file taxes if you received child tax credits
+Biden and Vice President Harris kicked things off in the same Statuary Hall, where a year ago hundreds of rioters had paraded through before an armed standoff in the House chamber.MyPillow CEO Mike Lindell sues Jan.
+6 panel over subpoena for phone records

 Around noon in the Capitol basement, Democratic lawmakers — including Reps.
 Jason Crow (Colo.), Val Demings (Fla.), Tom Malinowski (N.J.) and Dean Phillips (Minn.) — served Capitol Police officers, Hill staffers and other workers chicken tacos, shawarma and falafel provided by celebrity chef Jose Andres’s nonprofit World Central Kitchen.